-Students are notified of mid-semester deficiencies by conference and in writing; copies of the notice are sent to the student's faculty adviser and the registrar of the School of Nursing.
+Students are notified of mid-semester deficiencies by conference and in writing; copies of the notice are sent to the student's faculty adviser and the director of enrollment management of the School of Nursing.
 Students receiving mid-semester deficiencies are encouraged to meet with the course instructor and their faculty adviser to identify resources available to assist in successfully completing the course.